Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers

 In all cases, the deviating coalition excludes $i$, so the reduction in $i$’s utility does not violate IR, and the modified transfers preserve full coverage of $b$.
 Hence an IR-feasible deviation with $f(P')=b$ exists.

 \emph{Necessity.} Conversely, suppose there exists an IR-feasible deviation $(P',\tau',S')$ with $f(P')\in \argmax_{a \in \calA} SW(a)$.
-Since $b$ has full coverage, any strict gain for agents in $S'$ must be financed by reducing the utility of some non-participating receiver $k$ with $\tau_k(b)>0$.
-By Lemma~\ref{lem:observable_participation}, this reduction must preserve full coverage for $k$ at all alternatives.
+Since $b$ has full coverage, any strict gain for agents in $S'$ must be financed by reducing the utility of some non-participating receiver $k$ with $\tau_k(b) > 0$.
+By Lemma \ref{lem:observable_participation}, this reduction must preserve full coverage for $k$ at all alternatives.

 If $k$ has realized slack at $b$, then (P1) holds.
 Otherwise, slack must come from $k$’s next-best alternatives.
-If at every such alternative there exists a loose donor, then (P2) holds.
-If some alternatives are binding, redistribution is feasible only if a single agent can absorb the adjustment across all of them, yielding (P3).
-If none of these conditions holds, no redistribution can lower $U_k(b)$ without violating IR or full coverage, contradicting the existence of the deviation.
+If at every such alternative there is a loose donor, then (P2) holds.
+If some alternatives are binding, feasibility requires a single agent who can absorb the required adjustments across all binding alternatives, yielding (P3).
+If none of these conditions holds, no IR-preserving redistribution can reduce $U_k(b)$, contradicting existence of the deviation.

-Thus, conditions (P1)–(P3) are exhaustive and characterize exactly when an IR-feasible deviation preserving a welfare-maximizing outcome exists.
-The full proof is presented in Appendix \ref{apx:proof_of_lemmas}. \end{proofsketch}
+Thus, conditions (P1)-(P3) are exhaustive and characterize exactly when an IR-feasible deviation preserving a welfare-maximizing outcome exists.
+The full proof is provided in Appendix~B.2. \end{proofsketch}

-Propositions \ref{prop:non_welfare_max_is_not_SNE} and \ref{prop:truthful_is_SNE}, together with Lemmas \ref{lem:no_Astar_transfer} and \ref{lem:sw_max_swap}, combine to yield a complete characterization of IR–SNE.
-The key conclusion is that the truthful state is an IR–SNE if and only if the truthful winner is a social-welfare maximizer.
-Intuitively, Lemma \ref{lem:no_Astar_transfer} rules out deviations that revert the outcome to a non–welfare-maximizing alternative once a welfare-maximizer with full coverage is reached.
-Lemma \ref{lem:sw_max_swap} then characterizes when coalitions can profitably redistribute transfers while preserving the same welfare-maximizing outcome.
-Condition~3 of the theorem below directly encodes the slack constraints identified in Lemma \ref{lem:sw_max_swap}, ensuring that no such welfare-preserving deviation exists.
+Our results combine to yield a complete characterization of IR-SNE.
+The key conclusion is that the truthful state is an IR-SNE if and only if the truthful winner is a social-welfare maximizer.
+Intuitively, Lemma \ref{lem:no_Astar_transfer} rules out deviations that revert the outcome to a non-welfare-maximizing alternative once a welfare-maximizing outcome with full coverage is reached.
+Lemma \ref{lem:sw_max_swap} then characterizes when coalitions can profitably reallocate transfers while preserving the same welfare-maximizing outcome.
+Condition~3 of the theorem below encodes the slack constraints identified in Lemma \ref{lem:sw_max_swap}, ensuring that no such welfare-preserving deviation can exist.

-Moreover, under the stated conditions, no IR-feasible deviation can select an outcome outside $\arg\max_{a \in \calA} SW(a)$.
+Moreover, no IR-feasible deviation can select an outcome outside $\arg\max_{a \in \calA} SW(a)$.
 Any such deviation would necessarily violate full coverage.
-In particular, Lemma~\ref{lem:full_coverage_consensus} in Appendix~\ref{apx:proof_of_lemmas} implies that full coverage pins down utilities across all welfare-maximizing alternatives, ruling out IR-feasible deviations to non–welfare-maximizing outcomes.
+In particular, Lemma~5 in Appendix~B.1 implies that full coverage pins down utilities across all welfare-maximizing alternatives, ruling out IR-feasible deviations to non-welfare-maximizing outcomes.